whiprandolph/bestseller/Part 2 - Why Are We So Lost？/06 - Why Are We So Lost？.md

 In unhealthy cultures, where people are forbidden from holding their leaders accountable or standing with others to seek justice, is it any wonder that leaders indulge in corruption, crime, and domination?

 As I was born and raised in an unhealthy culture, all this seemed normal and natural to me until I discovered healthy cultures where people do not live this way.

-Every single human feels a deep urge to stand up for what's right in their culture, and unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right.
+Every single human feels a deep urge to stand up for what's right in their culture, and _your urge to "stand for what's right" is the natural urge to uphold the laws of your own society_.
+In healthy cultures, people are expected to act on that urge.
+In unhealthy cultures, they are punished for acting on it.**

+Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right against their abusive authorities.**

 In healthy cultures, standing for what's right in solidarity with neighbors is not just encouraged -- it's expected.
 Everyone agrees on their laws, and everyone is expected to uphold them to ensure they can maintain a respectful way of life.
 Children are trained from birth to have the courage to consistently uphold their laws with integrity.